Kola6/aks-keycloak-task/README.md

 Overview
 This project provisions an AKS (Azure Kubernetes Service) cluster and deploys:

-a Keycloak authentication server (backed by a managed Postgres DB),
+a Keycloak authentication server (backed by a managed Postgres DB)

 and a static webapp (NGINX) protected by Keycloak.